Bryan-Thaoxaochay/Fitness-Tracker/README.md

 - pie chart with exercises performed and percentages

 clicking home page
-- most recent id is entered into localhost:3000/?id=...
 - last workout is given with stats of date, workout duration, exercises performed, total weight lifted, total sets performed, and total reps performed

-continue workout
-- need that stuff to appear

-new workout
-- new exercise id created and given in localhost:3000/exercise?id=...
-- need that stuff to appear
-- returned back to route